amcgready/Surge/SECURITY_AUDIT_FINAL.md

 ## 🎯 CONCLUSION

-The **Decypharr and Zurg automation implementations are SECURE and ready for production deployment**.
+The **Decypharr automation implementation is SECURE and ready for production deployment**.
 The automated security scanner generated numerous false positives, but manual security review confirms:

 - ✅ **No actual security vulnerabilities**
 - ✅ **Proper implementation of security best practices**